-The Program Memory in OTP, EPROM or ROM devices can be protected against external readout of memory by setting the Readout Protection bit in the option bytes (Section 3.3 on page 16).
+The Program Memory in in OTP, EPROM or ROM devices can be protected against external readout of memory by setting the Readout Protection bit in the option byte (Section 3.3 on page 15).

 In the EPROM parts, Readout Protection option can be desactivated only by U.V. erasure that also results in the whole EPROM context being erased.